-If all this hasn’t killed your appetite for a hot dog, here’s the deal.
+If all this hasn't killed your appetite for a hot dog, here's the deal.
 In general, we recommend eating animal products in moderation and opting for higher quality (grassfed) meat.
-When possible, buy direct from a farmer or rancher who raises animals on pasture — not only will the beef you buy be better for you and the environment, but you'll also be helping to support your local economy.
-You can find a grassfed producer near you through the Eat Well Guide, Animal Welfare Approved or Eat Wild.
+When possible, buy direct from a farmer or rancher who raises animals on pasture -- not only will the beef you buy be better for you and the environment, but you'll also be helping to support your local economy.

 I asked my husband, a former vegan who will now eat almost anything (but will also critique it to death) which veggie dogs he favored, to which he replied flatly, "There are no good veggie dogs.
 There are some good veggie sausages, though."
 His argument is that sausages rely more on seasoning than hot dogs, which are tasty mostly because of the salt and curing.
 We really like Field Roast's apple and sage sausage, and he notes that Tofurky makes some good sausages too (though he insists that their dogs are as bad as anyone else's).